In the Maldives, a resort offers endangered sea turtles a new life

 "You have kids coming three times a day just to visit the turtles," says marine biologist Alejandra Carvallo.

 "They have their favorite.
 They name them.
-So it's actually really good, it leaves a little impact in the kid.
+So it's really good, it leaves a little impact in the kid.
 They actually understand what a turtle's going through outside in the ocean and what is happening in here.
 So they get a better understanding, and their interest raises.
 They will go back to their parents and tell them, 'we should stop doing this, we should do this...'"

 On a recent visit, we found a chatty group of children working with one marine biologist to add young coral to a reef frame, which they then threw off the nearby dock into the crystal blue waters below.
 Afterwards, they were able to track the progress of their coral growth online.

-There's even a "Manta Watch" program.
-Guests who sign up are given a mobile phone, leaving them essentially on call.
-When manta rays are spotted near the resort, guests get a call telling them to hurry to a waiting boat, which will rush them out to snorkel with the big, beautiful creatures.
+There's also a "Manta Watch" program.
+Guests who sign up are given a mobile phone.
+When manta rays are spotted near the resort, they get a call telling them to hurry to a waiting boat, which will rush them out to snorkel with the big, beautiful creatures.

 Other offshore excursions include dolphin cruises, visits to whale shark-feeding sites and rides in a three-person submarine.